Newborn portraiture is a take on portrait photography. Only the subjects are typically less than two weeks old.

-When it comes to starting your newborn photography business, you may think you need to buy all the props and accessories you can get your hands on.
+When beginning your newborn portraiture business, start small.
+You may think you need to buy all the props and accessories you can get your hands on.

-What you might not realise is that you already own many of these props.
+What you might not realize is that you already own many of these props.
 All you need is a little creativity, and that will save you money and time.

 One accessory that will give you many different backgrounds and settings is a towel.
-These come in all kinds of colours, and add interesting textures to your image.
+These come in all kinds of colors and add interesting textures to your image.

-For newborn photography, you can create simple, inexpensive setups to photograph the little one on.
+For newborn photography, you can create simple, inexpensive setups.
+They will help you to photograph the little one.

 What we see, across all areas of photography, is that simplicity is key.
 Viewers relate better to simple images because they understand them more easily.

-Focus on only using simple coloured backdrops and materials.
-This makes it easier to set the correct white balance and colour correct during post-processing.
+Focus on only using simple colored backdrops and materials.
+This makes it easier to set the correct white balance.
+It will also help with color correcting during post-processing.

-You also don’t need to worry about colour casts, and reflected tones affecting your newborns’ skin.
+You wont need to worry about color casts, or reflected tones affecting your newborns’ skin.

 How To Start

-Knowing where to start with your newborn photography can be a challenge.
+Knowing where to start with your newborn portraiture can be a challenge.
 Acquiring and finding a few simple props is a great place to start.

 Knowing how to use these props is the key here.
-Layering blankets, towels and other materials creates the perfect setting.
+Layering blankets, towels and other materials create the perfect setting.

 Remember, you are dealing with a few kilograms of incontinent floppiness.
 Waterproof sheets or puppy pads are a great way to protect the more expensive items you own.